Saryace/pario_datamanagement/README.md

 * Excel files exported from PARIO software without modification are used as example
 * Naming of files fits with the style of the Soil Biophysics Laboratory.
 * Colaboration?
-Comments? suggestions are welcome at biofisica@ing.puc.cl and seaceved@uc.cl.
+Comments? suggestions are welcome at seaceved@uc.cl.

 | Script | Objetive |
 | ------------- | ------------- |